sameertj/ad-campaign-demo/README.md

 			a) Don't have much visbility into database operations.
 			b) May not be able use certain database features since they may not be available through JPA
-			c) More layers means there is some degrading of performance.
+			c) More layers mean there is some degrading of performance.